FUNDING OPPORTUNITIES

 • Types of Support – Program funding and capital project grants for non-profit organizations in Western New York

-Rolling Annual Deadlines: April 15 and July 22
+Rolling Annual Deadline: July 22

 Learn more.